Health Insurance Claims Process

 • Review how the insurance claims process works.

-• Understand the steps to take if your insurance claim is denied
+• Understand the steps you can take if your insurance claim is denied.

 You probably do not enjoy going to the doctor or dentist.
 Dealing with your medical insurance provider and its paperwork doesn’t rank high on the list of fun activities, either.
-However, it is important for you to monitor the insurance claims process, in order to avoid paying excessive amounts on your medical bills and to make sure that you get the coverage that you pay for.
+However, it is important for you to monitor the insurance claims process to avoid paying excessive amounts on your medical bills and to make sure you get the coverage you paid for.

 Ideally, you will not have any problems with your insurance provider.
 However, because we live in a less than ideal world, you should take certain steps to avoid problems or to minimize the chances of problems occurring.
 You also want to be prepared to address a problem effectively, if one arises.